Timothy C. Hain, MD •Page last modified: November 19, 2021

 The Semont maneuver -- this is discussed in detail elsewhere, but it is very clear that it is just another way to get the head positioned so that gravity moves otoconia out of the posterior canal.
 There are both clinic and home versions.
 We don't use it much in our clinic.

 The "Gans" maneuver.
-This is another little used treatment maneuver, called the "Gans maneuver by it's inventor (R. Gans, Ph.D.), that is a hybrid between the Epley and Semont maneuvers (Roberts, 2006).
-It incorporates the head orientations to gravity of "B" and "D" in the Epley figure above, using the body positions of the Semont maneuver.
-It leaves out position 'C' in the figure above.
-There is too little published experience with this maneuver to say whether it is as effective as the Epley/Semont but we suspect that it has the same efficacy, as it uses the same head orientations with respect to gravity.
+This is another little used treatment maneuver, called the "Gans maneuver by it's inventor (R. Gans, Ph.D.), that resembles the Epley and (Roberts, 2006).
+It incorporates the head orientations to gravity of "B" and "D" in the Epley figure above, and adds a "liberatory" shaking of the head in Epley position D. It leaves out position 'C' in the Epley figure above.
+We suspect that it has the same efficacy as the Semont, as it uses the same head orientations with respect to gravity.
+We don't see that it offers much advantage over the Epley or Semont, as the head positions are almost the same.

 The method (for the left side) is performed as shown on the figure to the right.
 One stays in each of the supine (lying down) positions for 30 seconds, and in the sitting upright position (top) for 1 minute.
 Thus, once cycle takes 2 1/2 minutes.
 Typically 3 cycles are performed just prior to going to sleep.
 It is best to do them at night rather than in the morning or midday, as if one becomes dizzy following the exercises, then it can resolve while one is sleeping.
 The mirror image of this procedure is used for the right ear.